Sex Selection with IUI: Can you Choose a Gender with IUI?

 Gender determination requires planning to succeed.
 Because sperms tends to develop in 72 hours, it is better to select a diet that improves the quality of the produced sperms three days before the procedure.
 Natural zinc and minerals found in foods like pumpkin seeds, beef, eggs, nuts, and oats can substantially impact sperm quality.

 Partners have to follow several rules for having sex before the IUI operation.
 For example, if a sperm disorder does not cause infertility, couples can have sex up to 24 hours before the procedure.
-If the operation is being performed due to a sperm disorder (low number or quality), young couples should abstain from sexual intercourse for at least 48 hours before IUI gender selection.
+If the operation is being performed due to a sperm disorder (low number or quality), young couples should abstain from sexual intercourse for at least 48 hours before IUI for gender selection.

 The night before the procedure, women should take a bath, and it's best if they don't wear makeup before they visit the treatment center.
 Eating a heavy meal the night before the procedure should be avoided.
 Thin soup is an excellent choice for female patients.
 Consuming any food or drink (even water) is prohibited after midnight.